avgarint/boat-detection/README.md

 # boat-detection

-A python project developed during school that aims to detect boats from satellite imagery using PIL.Image
+A python project developed during school that aims to detect boats from satellite imagery using PIL.Image.

 ## Screenshot
 Original picture           |  Output